Anna Dean: Literary career

 Veevers adopted the pen name “Anna Dean” for the Dido Kent series of historical crime novels set in the Regency period – the time of Jane Austen.

 Under her ‘real name’, Veevers has published an historical novel, ‘Bloodlines’ in 1996 and has also written short stories and monologues for BBC Radio 4 and BBC Radio Cumbria.
+In 2017, she published 'Jane and Dorothy: A True Tale of Sense and Sensibility', which compares the lives of Jane Austen and Dorothy Wordsworth.

 The Dido Kent mysteries are written partly in the form of letters and Veevers has a particular interest in old letters and documents.
 In 2002–2003, she worked as Writer in Residence for the Cumbria Archive Service where she developed the use of archive material as a source for creative writing.